 Hang a wet sheet in the window

 Saturate a wet sheet with water and gently wring it out so that it doesn’t leak.
-Then, hang it up in front of the bedroom window, or in fact, any window in your home where you would like it to be cooler.
+Extendable curtain poles will come handy here, just extend it to the same length and then hang it up in front of the bedroom window, or in fact, any window in your home where you would like it to be cooler.
 It might look a little odd, but it will really help to keep the room cool because any heat that does get it will, first and foremost, go to drying the sheet, so it hopefully won’t affect you.

 Turn tech off